Overview

 - Starts to give away their possessions.

-- Uses illegal drugs or drinks alcohol heavily.
+- Uses drugs or drinks alcohol heavily.

 - Talks or writes about death, including writing suicide notes and talking about guns, knives, or pills.